dmtq-com/magento-2-faq/README.md

 # module-faq
-A simple FAQ module.
+A simple FAQ module for Magento2.
 Insert the FAQ widget into the CMS page.

 ## composer install
 ```